Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 This article is ostensibly about writing code to drive a Processing sketch from a MIDI stream, but along the way it touches on creating a configuration class for Processing, ways to structure code for the `draw` loop, dynamically calling methods given some string, and organizing code when you are still largely experimenting.

+As happens when writing about code, the code evolved during the writing, so in some ways it's something like a travelogue, with some minor detours and false turns on the way to the final destination.
+However, all this should help in understanding the bigger picture.

 The complete source code can be found on [Neurogami's GitHub](https://github.com/Neurogami/Scripting_Processing_with_MIDI).
 Parts of it will look somewhat different from what is shown here because it kept evolving as this was written.
 That's the nature of creative coding.

+That repo includes the Processing code covered here, the graphics used by the sketch, and a version of a track by Neurogami, "A Temporary Lattice."

 ## Getting started ##

 I will assume you already know something about Processing and have it installed.
 I also assume you have some means of sending MIDI messages.
 More than one would be ideal, but is not required to play along.
+If you have Renoise (there's a free demo version you can grab) you can use the demo track used here.

-A version of this code was created by [Neurogami](http://neurogami.com) to drive a music video for by song by [James Britt](http://jamesbritt.com), [TR3](http://jamesbritt.bandcamp.com/track/tr3-beta-2).
+A version of this code was created by [Neurogami](http://neurogami.com) to drive a music video for by song by [James Britt](http://jamesbritt.com), ["TR3"](http://jamesbritt.bandcamp.com/track/tr3-beta-2).

 The idea was to take images of circa 1979 Lower Manhattan and position them in time to the music.
 The images weren't still; they were run through some glitching code to generate a series of different distortions and the images were combined into videos.

 In addition to the glitched images there were animated drawings created using a different set of distortions.
-These specifics are not essential to the use of MIDI, but I like the effect so I use it here.
+These specifics are not essential to the use of MIDI, but the effect is good so it's used it here.

 ### Picking a MIDI library ###

 Processing, all on its own, does not know anything about MIDI.
-Under the hood, Processing is Java so any Java MIDI library should work well with Processing.
+Under the hood Processing is Java so any Java MIDI library should work well with Processing.
 There are, however, some Java MIDI libraries that have been packaged for use with Processing, which can make some things easier.

-There are two MIDI libraries for Processing that I seem to come across most often.
+There are two MIDI libraries for Processing that seem to come up quite often.
 One is [proMIDI](http://creativecomputing.cc/p5libs/promidi/), the other is [the MidiBus](http://www.smallbutdigital.com/themidibus.php).
 I tried both and went with MidiBus.
-I wish I culd give you some useful details as to _why_, but I honestly do not remember.
-The code described here could plausibly by ported to work with other MIDI libraries so long as they support two features: The ability to connect and listen to events from mulitple MIDI devices, and callbacks that are invoked on events from any of the connected devices.
+I wish I could give you some useful details as to _why_, but I honestly do not remember.
+The code described here could plausibly by ported to work with other MIDI libraries so long as they support two features: The ability to connect and listen to events from multiple MIDI devices, and callbacks that are invoked on events from any of the connected devices.

-For this article go install the MidiBus librayr if you do not already have it.
+For this article go install the MidiBus library if you do not already have it.

 ## A simple sketch ###